junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "If I am --" Cas gestures his body, "if I'm infected with the same Angel Black Death as all the other angels, I should be dead by now.
 The infected darkness would have eaten away my remaining grace, and I wouldn't be able to even talk to you.
 At best, I'll be one of those shrieking, waning lights before going out.
 But now I'm just tired and weak, and can't heal myself -- I don't know what's happening to me."

 Dean breathes rapidly, "Okay, okay -- still bad, but not super-duper bad, that's good news to me.
 There gotta be ways to help you, right?
-Angelic medicine, angelic vitamin, anything?"
+Angel medicine, angel vitamin, anything?"

 Cas looks at him, pulling a tight smile, saying slowly, "There is one thing I notice that does help wondrously."